MoriyaBitton/Ex4_Stereo_Matching_and_DLT/README.md

 1. **Stereo Matching for Depth Estimation**
 2. **Homography Estimation and Image Warping using DLT**

-The implementation focuses on algorithmic computer vision techniques including stereo correspondence, disparity computation, homography estimation, and image warping.
+The implementation focuses on algorithmic computer vision techniques, including stereo correspondence, disparity computation, homography estimation, and image warping.

 ---